abhamidi-1234/Data-Science-Projects/README.md

   - Build Stacked LSTM neural network
   - Predict the stock price
   - Plot an interactive stock price graph with predicted values

+### 7. Credit Card Risk Assessment using XGBoost

+  - Pre-process the data
+  - Use One-Hot Encoding for categorical data
+  - Hyper-parameter tuning with RandomizedSearchCV
+  - Got an accuracy of 82.14%